openfga/rfcs/20231214-listUsers-api.md

 ## Definitions
 [definitions]: #definitions

 * You may see references to strings formatted as **`object#relation@user`** in this document.
 This is short-hand notation for representing an OpenFGA Relationship Tuple.
-For example, `group:eng#member@user:jon` or `document:1#viewer@group:eng#member` etc..
-You may also see strings formatted as `objectType#relation`.
+For example, `group:eng#member@user:jon` or `document:1#viewer@group:eng#member` etc. You may also see strings formatted as `objectType#relation`.
 This is short-hand notation for representing a specific relation defined on some object type.
-For example, `document#viewer` represents the viewer relationship defined on the document object type.
+For example, `document#viewer` represents the `viewer` relation defined on the `document` object type.

 * **Expansion** - refers to the process of iteratively traversing the graph of relationships that are realized through both an OpenFGA model AND the relationship tuples that exist in the store.

 * **Forward expansion** - refers to expansion of the OpenFGA relationship graph in a forward form.
 That is, starting at an object and relation, walk the graph of relationships in a directed way towards a user of some specific type by following paths that would lead through some target relation.

-* **Reverse expansion** - refers to expansion of the OpenFGA relationship grpah in a backwards form.
+* **Reverse expansion** - refers to expansion of the OpenFGA relationship graph in a backwards form.
 That is, starting at a user of a specific type, walk the graph of relationships in a directed way towards an object of some specific type by following paths that would lead through some target relation.

 * **Concrete/terminal objects** - a concrete or terminal object refers to a singular or specific resource of a given object type and id.
 A concrete object cannot be expanded any further (see Expansion above).
-It can be conceptualized as a leaf-node in a graph.
+It can be conceptualized as a leaf node in a graph.
 Concrete objects differ from usersets, because usersets refer to a collection of zero or more concrete objects.
-For example `user:jon` is a concrete object while `group:eng#member` is a userset which may expand to multiple concrete objects such as `user:jon`, `user:andres`, etc..
+For example `user:jon` is a concrete object while `group:eng#member` is a userset which may expand to multiple concrete objects such as `user:jon`, `user:andres`, etc.

 * **Userset** - A userset refers to a set of zero or more concrete objects that are the subjects that a relationship expands to.
 See our Concepts page on [Users](https://openfga.dev/docs/concepts#what-is-a-user) for more info.